 So, if Tarantino went full-on horror, would that work?

 Horror films are predisposed to violence, and we know that violence is in QT's wheelhouse — it was built on it, in fact.
-We also know from Inglourious Basterds and The Hateful Eight that Tarantino has the chops to craft genuine suspense.
+We also know from The Hateful Eight and Inglourious Basterds that Tarantino has the chops to craft genuine suspense.

 And Tarantino's appeal to young adults has sustained over his career — a demographic that horror also relies upon.
 The verdict?
 Yes, a Quentin Tarantino horror movie would definitely work.